SirL0gic/The-Bling-Street/README.md

 # The-Bling-Street
-An E-Commerce store theme created using Liquid.
+An E-Commerce store based on Liquid and Ruby on Rails (For Shopify Use)

 - SEO score:
 - Performance: